COVID19Tracking/website/src/graphql/README.md

 You need to do a rebuild every time you change the code for it to show up, so this is not necessarily recommended for development, but it can be useful for testing.

+You will also need credentials for a few things like the Google Sheets API to be configured to be able to successfully do this kind of build